CaoimheOBrien/WebUIDesign_2025GroupProject/README.md

 #### Caoimhe O'Brien (CaoimheOBrien):

 **Main contributions:**
+- Contact Page:
+	i.
+Created the ContactCard component
+	ii.
+All this page was completed by me, except for header/ navigation layout.
+- Staff Sign-in
+	i.
+All this page was completed by me, except for header/ navigation layout.
+- Student Sign-in
+	i.
+All this page was completed by me, except for header/ navigation layout.
+- Staff Quiz
+	i.
+Styled and created the content for each of the quizzes. ii.
+Implemented button functionality.
+- Student Quiz
+	i.
+Styled and created the content for each of the quizzes. ii.
+Implemented button functionality.
+	iii.
+Implemented the user feedback.
+- ModuleStore.js
+	i.
+I created all the quiz content and answers.
+- Live page deployment
+  i.
+I handled everything to do with the deployment.

 **Challenges faced and how they were solved:**
+- **Required Form Fields*: At first I found it hard to create required form fields that were functional.
+This is because I just used the "required" element.
+To fix this, I added the "bind:value" element to each of the input elements.

+-**Questions on Quizzes*: Originally, we wanted to have a different page for each of the questions but then we realised that would take up either too many if statements or too many pages.
+To fix this, I reviewed our designs and decided to make all of our questions on the same page.

 **What was learned or improved during the process:**
+- I learned how to create interactive forms.
+- I deepened my understanding of conditional formatting and dynamic pages/ elements in javascript.
+- I learned how to utilise svelteKit and similar modern javascript frameworks.
+- I can also now deploy js projects through GitHub.

 #### Natalia Ryl (NataliaRyl):